 - Lowered stress tolerance

-Like all mental health disorders, there is no singular cause for anorexia.
-A complex combination of biological and social/environmental factors are thought to place some people at higher risk than others for developing the disorder.
+Like all mental health disorders, there is not a singular cause for anorexia.
+A complex combination of biological and environmental factors are thought to place some people at higher risk than others for developing the disorder.

 Genetics

 Most mental health conditions are believed to have a genetic involvement, but this rate might be higher for people with anorexia.
-According to the National Association of Anorexia Nervosa and Associated disorders, 50-80% of the risk for both bulimia and anorexia is believed to be genetic.9 The link is strong enough that some researchers believe that a genetic predisposition is necessary to develop the disorder.
+According to the National Association of Anorexia Nervosa and Associated disorders, 50-80% of the risk for both eating disorders is believed to be genetic.3 The link is strong enough that some researchers believe that a genetic predisposition is necessary to develop the disorder.

 Brain Differences